-In the current socio-political context of #MeToo and Time’s Up, people may be more likely to levy accusations of open or gross lewdness.
+Consequently, in the current socio-political context of #MeToo and Time’s Up, a reasonable person may be more likely to levy accusations of open or gross lewdness.
 But in a court of law, the D.A. still bears the very high burden of proving guilt beyond a reasonable doubt.

 Gross misdemeanor convictions of NRS 201.210 may be sealed two (2) years after the criminal case closes.
 But felony convictions may never be sealed.10

 Note that any lewdness charge that gets dismissed may be sealed right away.11 Learn about how to seal Nevada criminal records.

 Violating NRS 201.210 may be deportable.12 The most important step for non-citizens facing lewdness charges to take is to retain an experienced attorney.
 The attorney may be able to get the charge dismissed or reduced to a non-removable offense.

 NRS 201.210 tends to refer to lascivious behavior.
-In contrast, indecent exposure (NRS 201.220) refers to baring private body parts such as the female breast whether or not it is sexually motivated.
+In contrast, indecent exposure (NRS 201.220) refers to baring private body parts such as one’s genitalia whether or not it is sexually motivated.

 In many cases, prosecutors bring NRS 201.210 charges in conjunction with indecent public exposure charges.
 And both offenses have identical penalties.13

 ¿Habla español?
 Visita nuestra página web en español sobre leyes de Nevada para deshonestidad manifiesta o macroscópica.